danielyor/macOS-Mojave-Dynamic-Wallpaper-for-Gnome/README.md

-# macOS Mojave Wallpaper for Gnome
+# macOS Mojave Dynamic Wallpaper for Gnome
 A live wallpaper for Gnome Shell, dynamically changing throughout the day.

 Installation: